Book online 24/7 or Call or Text 727-213-8811

 Permanent makeup or cosmetic tattooing is a cosmetic technique which employs tattoos as a means of producing designs that resemble makeup, such as makeup used on brows, lips, and eyeliner.
 It is similar to body tattooing, except permanent makeup uses pigment that is designed to fade and is injected at a shallower skin depth than body tattooing.

-We specialize in brows and have performed over 19,000 clients in multiple locations so you know your brows are in good hands.
-We have a ton of pictures of previous clients.
+We specialize in permanent makeup for brows, lips, eyeliner, and scalp with over 20,000 clients in 4 locations in 7 years so you know you are in good hands.
+We have a ton of pictures of previous clients for you to view.
 Your outcome represents our company so you know you will get our best.

 Unfortunately, there are no guaranteed results in permanent makeup.
 No permanent makeup artists can guarantee results.
 How skin reacts to PMU is different for everyone and many factors are to be taken into consideration, such as how well clients care for their brows, skin type, age, scarring, diet, stress levels, facial products used, and medications, all play a key role in how the pigment will hold, which is why it is important to know that more than one touch up may be required.
 We can guarantee that your face is important to us and that we will act in accordance with our experience and expertise to give you our absolute best.
 We can guarantee that we will strive to make you satisfied and content every time, but there are no guarantees in this industry.